tiffanimarlowe/project_template/README.md

 Drone technology on the other hand has also become more advanced over the past few years.
 They are now equipped with better batteries due to higher density, improved charging times, more efficient brushless motors and a certain degree of independence to perform a variety of tasks.
 Thus, the capabilities of drones are influencing and expanding the delivery industry.
 Drone delivery systems are already scalable for different scenarios.
 Uber is experimenting with drones in terms of a taxi service, which is, from a logistical stand point of view, very similar to an on-time package delivery system.

 #### Problem Statement
 Based on current technology and consumer needs, we believe that drones will provide a more efficient and especially faster form of consumer goods package delivery throughout the world.
-In this article, we aim to investigate whether a drone delivery system could be realistic and overall beneficial to a larger city such as Orlando, Florida.
-Our research aims to provide relevant insight on how a drone delivery system would have to be designed in order to run successfully and efficiently.
+Therefore, in this article, we aim to investigate whether a drone delivery system could be realistic and overall beneficial to a larger city such as Orlando, Florida.

+This research contributes to the current technological advancement by providing relevant insight on how a drone delivery system would have to be designed in order to run successfully and efficiently.
+Our research compares statistics for both current and advanced delivery systems to determine their effects on delivery time and scale of effort.
+In addition, we provide an empirical analysis to further highlight the potential of a future drone based delivery system and answer to current urgent questions and consumer expectations on delivery time.

 By simulating the effects of varying number of drones, charging times, and flights speeds we hope to determine 1) how many drones would be necessary (scale of effort) to service a given area and 2) how cost efficient a drone delivery system would be.

 We hypothesize:

 1.)
 Drone delivery will be able to improve delivery time to under one hour (e.g. Amazon Prime Air), given the customer lives within a certain distance to a "delivery hub" and is able to receive a package from a drone.

 2.)
 Improved battery life and speed will significantly reduce the overall number of drones needed.
 Therefore, reducing the logistical footprint and costs for the respective logistical company - making it easier, cheaper and more probable to implement.

-#### Contributions
-•	We have modeled and developed 2 simulations.
-We use Python and AnyLogic to adress the abovementioned hypothesis.
-•	We will provide a comparison of statistics with deliveries with current technologies to those with improved (future) capabilities and their efects on delivery and scale of effort.
-•	We will provide an empirical analysis to further highlight the potential of a future drone based delivery system.
-•	We will provide answers to the urgent questions and consumer expectationson on delivery time.

 ## The Model